Pavel Kovalev (figure skater): Early career for Russia

-Skating with Camille Kovalev for France
+Pair skating with Camille Kovalev for France

 2014–15 season

 In 2014, Kovalev partnered with French pair skater Camille Mendoza (later Kovalev) to represent France and that they would be coached by Medhi Bouzzine and that they would represent the Club Olympique de Courbevoie.

 Their first competition as a team was at the 2014 Master's de Patinage, although they would withdraw from the event after placing third in the short program.
 They would subsequently compete at the 2014 NRW Trophy and the 2015 Bavarian Open, finishing fourth at both events.

 2015–2016 season

 The Kovalevs started the season by winning their first international medal together, a bronze at the 2015 Lombardia Trophy.
 They would then go on to win silver at the 2015 Master's de Patinage and bronze at the 2015 Trophée Métropole Nice Côte d'Azur.

 In December, the Kovalevs would win silver at the 2016 French Championships.
 They then closed the season with a fourth-place finish at the 2016 Bavarian Open.